scalate/scalate/scalate-website/src/documentation/_user-guide.md

 Then all pages will be wrapped in this layout by default.

-This means your templates don't need to include the whole html/head/body stuff, typically you'll just want the actual content to be displayed in the part of the layout you need.
+This means your templates don't need to include the whole html/head/body stuff.
+The default layout wraps every page (unless a request is made not to).
 So a typical page might look like this...

 {pygmentize:: ssp}
 <h3>My Page</h3>
 <p>This is some text</p>
 {pygmentize}

+Besides the default layout, other layouts can be defined.

+## Controlling layouts from templates
-### Changing the title or layout template
+### Changing the layout template or title

-To set parameters on a layout or to change the layout template used, just output attribute values in your template.
+To change the layout template used, or other attributes, explicitly set attribute values

 {pygmentize:: ssp}
 <% attributes("layout") = "/WEB-INF/layouts/custom.ssp" %>